-The cty (content type) header parameter is used to declare structural information about the JWT.
-Its value MUST be a string.
+The cty (content type) Header Parameter defined by [JWS] and [JWE] is used by this specification to convey structural information about the JWT.

-In the normal case where nested signing or encryption operations are not employed, the use of this header parameter is NOT RECOMMENDED.
-In the case that nested signing or encryption is employed, the use of this header parameter is REQUIRED; in this case, the value MUST be "JWT", to indicate that a Nested JWT is carried in this JWT.
+In the normal case where nested signing or encryption operations are not employed, the use of this Header Parameter is NOT RECOMMENDED.
+In the case that nested signing or encryption is employed, this Header Parameter MUST be present; in this case, the value MUST be JWT, to indicate that a Nested JWT is carried in this JWT.
+While media type names are not case-sensitive, it is RECOMMENDED that JWT always be spelled using uppercase characters for compatibility with legacy implementations.
+See Appendix A.2 for an example of a Nested JWT.